Flood Advisory Issued for Parts of Big Island

 Rainfall and runoff will also cause hazardous driving conditions due to ponding, reduced visibility and poor braking action.

-Do not cross fast flowing or rising water in your vehicle or on foot.
-Turn around, don’t drown.

-This advisory may need to be extended beyond 5:15 p.m.
-HST if heavy rain
+This advisory may need to be extended beyond 5 p.m. if heavy rain persists.